 - Nursing Program Fee: $1300-Charged annually to all Day students enrolled in the Nursing program.
 This fee is nonrefundable.

 Fashion Design Program Fee: $800-Charged annually to all Day students enrolled in the Fashion Design program.
 This fee is nonrefundable.

 Entertainment Management Audio Production Program Fee: $600-Charged annually to all Day students enrolled in the Entertainment Management Audio Production program.
 This fee is nonrefundable.

-*Some fees may be prorated for students starting classes in semesters other than Fall.
+*Some fees may be prorated for students graduating in the Fall.

 Fees for Evening Students